raraz15/electronic_music_downloader/README.md

 # electronic_music_downloader

-A repository for obtaining metadata about electronic music tracks collected in Beatport and Traxsource Top100 charts and Spotify Playlists.
-It can make a Youtube search and download medium quality mp3 files of these tracks.
-It can also crawl Beatport and get metadata for all electronic music genres and plot informative analysis figures.
+A repository for obtaining metadata, downloading electronic music mp3s and editing ID3tags collected in Beatport and Traxsource Top100 charts and Spotify Playlists.
+It can make a Youtube search and download medium quality mp3 files (128kbps, 16bit) of these tracks.
+It can also crawl Beatport and Traxsource and plot informative analysis figures.
 Moreover, it can download the LoFi Preview mp3 files of the Beatport tracks.

 ## Table of Contents
 * [Installation](#installation)